Bridge Multisections of Knotted Surfaces in $S^4$: Bridge multisections

 \begin{lemma}[Prop 5.10 of \cite{islambouli2022toric}] Every loop in the Farey graph with $n\geq 3$ is conjugate to a loop $\alpha=(\alpha_1, \dots, \alpha_n)$ such that $(\alpha_1,\alpha_2,\alpha_3)$ has one of the following forms: $\left(\frac{0}{1},\frac{1}{0},\frac{1}{1}\right)$, $\left(\frac{0}{1},\frac{1}{0},\frac{-1}{1}\right)$, or $\left(\frac{0}{1},\frac{1}{0},\frac{0}{1}\right)$. \end{lemma}

 The triplets of fractions in Lemma \ref{prop:Farey_triangles} correspond to the three triplane diagrams with bridge number two representing connected surfaces (see \cite[Sec 4.3]{MZ}).

 \begin{theorem} Suppose that $\Tcal$ is a 2--bridge multiplane diagram.
 Then $F_\Tcal$ is either a 2--component unlink of 2--spheres or a connected unknotted surface. \end{theorem} \begin{proof} We will proceed by induction in the number of sectors of $\Tcal$.
-By \cite[Sec 4.3]{MZ}, the result holds for $n$--sections with $n\leq 3$.
-Assume that the result holds some $n\geq 3$ and let $\Tcal$ be a 2--bridge $(n+1)$--section.
+By \cite[Sec 4.3]{MZ}, the result holds for $n$--sections with $n= 3$.
+Assume that the result holds for some $n\geq 3$ and let $\Tcal$ be a 2--bridge $(n+1)$--section.
 If $F_\Tcal$ is disconnected, then all the tangles of $\Tcal$ must be the same and $F$ is a 2--component unlink of 2--spheres.
-We assume that $F_\Tcal$ is connected and the tuple $\Tcal$ is not constant.
-If $\Tcal$ has a pair of consecutive tangles with $T_i=T_{i+1}$, then the disk $\Dcal_i$ between them is isotopic to a product disk.
+We assume that $F_\Tcal$ is connected and the $\Tcal$ is not a constant sequence of tangles.
+If $\Tcal$ has a pair of consecutive tangles with $T_i=T_{i+1}$, then the disks $\Dcal_i$ between them are isotopic to product disks.
 Thus, erasing $T_i$ from $\Tcal$ would not affect the underlying surface.
 By the inductive hypothesis, the shorter tuple represents an unknotted surface and so $F_\Tcal$ is unknotted.